openkruise/kruise/docs/proposals/20201024-broadcastcronjob.md

 ## Proposal

-- Adding a new CRD and controller for AdvancedCronJob
+- Adding a new CRD and controller for AdvancedCronJob.
+- AdvancedCronJob should be able to reconcile Job/BroadcastJob or any other future CRD if required.
+- Once AdvancedCronJob is created, spec cannot be modified.
+- Adding webhook for validation of AdvancedCronJob.

 ### User Stories